 Credit transfer is available for applicants who have completed or partially completed an award from another university or recognised higher education institution, or who have completed an appropriate level of qualification from TAFE or a Registered Training Organisation (RTO).
-Many TAFE/RTO qualifications have already been assessed for credit towards some Flinders undergraduate courses; these can be searched with the online Credit Transfer Database.
+Many TAFE/RTO qualifications have already been assessed for credit towards some of our courses; these can be searched with our Credit Transfer Database.
 Other qualifications will require individual assessment.

 Eligibility for credit does not guarantee entry to a course at Flinders University.

 Flinders University together with TAFE SA offer over 40 dual offer pathways in various discipline areas.
 Students undertaking this pathway are guaranteed entry to Flinders University on successful completion of their TAFE SA studies.
 Articulated credit transfer agreements allow for students to maximise credit opportunities.
 Students will strengthen their vocational skills by combining TAFE and university studies and receiving two awards.

 For further information contact the TAFE SA Information Service, telephone 1800 882 661 (free call).